azadwasan/neuralnetwork/docs/easyNN/CostFunctionLinearRegression.md

    return mse / (2 * m) + regFactor;
 }
 ```
-We hav replaced the loops with std::transform_reduce and specificed the summation operation through std::plus<>() to be performed for each feature vector.
+We hav replaced the loops with std::transform_reduce and specified the summation operation through std::plus<>() to be performed for each feature vector.
 The operation of squared difference is specified through a lambda.

 ## Testing
 ```cpp